Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Experiments

 \subsection{Experiment Results}

-In our main experiments on ProPara (Table \ref{tab: doc_level} and Table \ref{tab: sent_level}), we compare our model with previous works mentioned in \S\ref{sec:related_work}.
-In the document-level task, \textsc{KoaLa} achieves the best result on F1, which outscores the current state-of-the-art model \textsc{Dynapro} and our base model NCET by 7.5\% and 12.6\% respectively.
-In sentence-level tasks, \textsc{KoaLa} outperforms previous models in most metrics, including macro-average and micro-average scores.
+In our main experiments on ProPara (Table \ref{tab:propara}), we compare our model with previous works mentioned in Section \ref{sec:related_work}.
+In the document-level task, \textsc{KoaLa} achieves new state-of-the-art result on F1.
+Restricted by low recall scores, early approaches struggled in reaching high F1 scores.
+This could indicate that these models tend to predict less state changes (create/move/destroy), which would result in higher precision and lower recall.
+In contrary, recent approaches like NCET \cite{gupta2019ncet} and \textsc{Dynapro} \cite{amini2020dynapro} made considerable progress by improving recall performances.
+Making a step further, our \textsc{KoaLa} model improves document-level comprehension by a large margin.
+Specifically, \textsc{KoaLa} outscores our base model NCET by 15.8\%/10.1\%/12.6\% on precision/recall/F1 scores, respectively.
+Compared to the current state-of-the-art model \textsc{Dynapro}, \textsc{KoaLa} achieves 3.3\%/11.0\%/7.5\% relative improvement on precision/recall/F1.

+In sentence-level tasks, \textsc{KoaLa} outperforms previous models in most metrics, including state-of-the-art results in macro-average and micro-average scores.
+The main improvements of \textsc{KoaLa} come from Cat-1 and Cat-2, which means it predicts state changes (create/move/destroy) more accurately than previous models.
 These results show that \textsc{KoaLa} has stronger ability in modeling procedural text and making predictions on entity tracking.

 In auxiliary experiments on Recipes, since we re-split the dataset using human-labeled data, we compare \textsc{KoaLa} with its variants and our re-implemented NCET.
-As shown in Table \ref{tab: recipes}, although not devised for cooking domain (\textit{e.g.}, retrieving ConceptNet triples using recipe ingredients may be noisy), our model still outperforms NCET and other variants in predicting location changes of recipes ingredients, which further proves the effectiveness of our model.
+As shown in Table \ref{tab: recipes}, although not devised for cooking domain (\textit{e.g.}, retrieving ConceptNet triples using recipe ingredients may be noisy), our model still outperforms NCET (9.9\%/13.4\%/10.2\% relative improvements in precision/recall/F1) and other variants in predicting location changes of recipes ingredients, which further proves the effectiveness of our model.